 AI Is Already Influencing Fashion Brands

-Tommy Hilfiger recently announced a partnership with IBM and the Fashion Institute of Technology.
-The project uses IBM AI tools to decipher:
+In 2018, Tommy Hilfiger announced a partnership with IBM and the Fashion Institute of Technology.
+The project, known as “Reimagine Retail,” used IBM AI tools to decipher:

-Knowledge from the AI system is then served back to human designers, who can use it to make informed design decisions for their next collection.
+Knowledge from the AI system was then served back to human designers, who could then use it to make informed design decisions for their next collection.

 Stitch Fix is already at the forefront of AI-driven fashion with its “Hybrid Design” garments, which are created by algorithms that identify trends and styles missing from the Stitch Fix inventory and suggest new designs — based on combinations of consumers’ favorite colors, patterns, and textiles — for human designers’ approval.